opstower-ai/devops-ai-open-leaderboard/README.md

 This project tracks, ranks, and evaluates DevOps AI Assistants across knowledge domains.

+_📅 [Book a time on my calendar](https://calendly.com/derek-haynes) or email derek@opstower.ai to chat about these benchmarks._

 ## 🏆 Current Leaderboard

 | Name      | Dataset File               | Accuracy         | Median Duration (s) | Created At |